Luc Michel: Ideology

-Michel is a supporter of National Bolshevism and has described himself as a "national communist".
-He has created a number of peridocials that stress opposition to Zionism and the United States.
-He is a lawyer by profession, he has also written extensively on his political ideas.
-He has claimed to have the support of Gennady Zyuganov, leader of the Communist Party of the Russian Federation, in this endeavour.
+Michel was a supporter of National Bolshevism and described himself as a "national communist".
+He created a number of peridocials that stressed opposition to Zionism and the United States.
+He was a lawyer by profession, he also wrote extensively on his political ideas.
+He claimed to have the support of Gennady Zyuganov, leader of the Communist Party of the Russian Federation, in this endeavour.

+He advocated the idea of a "Eurasian axis" between China, Russia, and Iran as an alternative to Western hegemony, and called for an international tribunal in China to prosecute colonial crimes.

-In his writing Michel has expressed admiration for several developing world figures, including Che Guevara, Juan Peron, Saddam Hussein and Muammar Gaddafi.
+In his writing Michel expressed admiration for several developing world figures, including Che Guevara, Juan Peron, Saddam Hussein and Muammar Gaddafi.
 His attraction to the latter led him to establish the Mouvement Européen pour la Démocratie Directe, a think tank inspired by the Third International Theory.
 Michel established contact with the Libyan regime and in August 2003 organised with their help the quatrieme universite d'ete pour les mouvements verts, pacifistes et alternatifs en Europe as an attempt to encourage co-operation between elements of the far right and the far left.

+Michel had links with several members of Vlaams Belang, including Frank Creyelman.